abelykh0/stm32f407-bkEmu/README.md

 ## Plans for the future / issues
 * Load / save files in .COD format
 * Save snapshot
-* The speed is 12% faster than it is supposed to be
+* Measure emulation speed and see if it needs a slowdown
 * Sound